Game Rules

 Guide players better and add game polish

-🆕 Using Multiple Gridboards and #connectors
+🆕 Using Multiple Gridboards and Game Rules

 The Game Rules system is a visual scripting tool in the Gameplay menu.